-Apropos nothing, right in the middle of running errands, I turned my truck around and kept driving west until I saw salt water.
-The warm breeze at Cannon Beach was gossamer, the burning sun was cranked down a few notches by high clouds, and the beach was relatively empty with all the families ensconced back in Portland on a school day.
+Today, apropos nothing, right in the middle of running errands, I turned around and kept driving west for an hour and a half until I saw salt water.
+The warm breeze at Cannon Beach was gossamer, the sun was cranked down a few SPF levels by high clouds, and the beach was relatively empty, what with all the families ensconced back in Portland on a school day.
 I felt like an evil genius.I fell into a walking meditation between the foam and jetsam of high tide.
 Grey sand fleas jumped around me like popcorn as I passed over their tiny burrows.
 Seagulls eyed me coolly and goosestepped around shipwrecked jellies and crab shells.
 The only sound was waves.
-Tolovana Park at the south end is where you go to be undisturbed.
+Tolovana Park is where you go to be undisturbed.

 “Those aren’t pelicans, those are flippers!
 They’re seals!”